Chongqing Chongqing, China Travel Guide

 Expect increased costs during Chinese national holidays due to high domestic demand.
 Summer prices also tend to be higher.

-While major hotels may have English-speaking staff, smaller establishments might have limited English.
+While major hotels may have English-speaking staff, smaller establishments might not have much English.
 Translation apps are recommended.

 Staying central (Jiefangbei or Yuzhong District) offers easy access to major sights and transportation, even if it costs a bit more.
-This saves journey duration and effort.
+This saves travel time and effort.

 Define your spending limits per night.
 Chongqing has options from very affordable hostels to luxurious 5-star hotels.